Unthrottled/spring-webflux/README.md

 Transparent location messaging, as a means of communication, enables the management of failure to work across a cluster or within a single host with the same constructs and semantics .
 Non-blocking communication allows recipients to only consume resources while active, leading to less system overhead.

+Project Reactor defines it as:

+>An asynchronous programming paradigm concerned with data streams and the propagation of change.
+This means that it becomes possible to express static (e.g. arrays) or dynamic (e.g. event emitters) data streams with ease via the employed programming language(s).

+The folks over at spring say:

+>Refers to programming models that are built around reacting to change: network component reacting to I/O events, UI controller reacting to mouse events, etc.
+In that sense, non-blocking is reactive because instead of being blocked we are now in the mode of reacting to notifications as operations complete or data becomes available.

 -----